mithunpaul08/cs4583_fall2020_hw1_java/README.md

 # Write your code

-You will implement one function each for each of the 4 qns, Eg:`runQ13a()` inside the class `QueryEngine`.
-These functions should return the documents in the right order (atleast the top 2) , as asked in the question, as Lucene Documents.
+You will implement one function each for each of the 4 qns, Eg:`runQ5_1()` inside the class `InvertedIndex`.
+These functions should return the documents as asked in the question, as a String array.
-A sample return function is also provided for your reference.

 Also, you **should not edit** these files:
 - `runAllTests.sh`